Atmospheric entry and fragmentation of small asteroid 2024 BX1: Bolide trajectory, orbit, dynamics, light curve, and spectrum: Spectrum and composition

 \section{Spectrum and composition}

 The bolide spectrum taken by the SDAFO at Tautenburg is shown in Fig.~\ref{spectrumimage}.
-The bolide was low over horizon and angularly short but bright enough to produce nice spectral image.
-The bright green line belongs to magnesium and the yellow line is of sodium.
+The bolide was low over the horizon and angularly short, but bright enough to produce a good spectral image.
+The bright green line belongs to magnesium, and the yellow line is that of sodium.

-The inspection of the spectrum is best done in comparison with another spectrum.
-In Fig.~\ref{plotspectra}, the spectrum of the bright part of the bolide (heights 34--39 km) is plotted together with the spectrum of Kindberg bolide at similar heights (38--40 km).
-The Kindberg bolide lead to the fall of ordinary chondrite of type L6 in Austria on November 19, 2020 \citep{Kindberg}.
-The spectrum was taken by another SDAFO of the EN network in Chur\'a\v{n}ov station.
-Both bolides had similar speeds.
+The spectrum is best inspected in comparison with another spectrum.
+In Fig.~\ref{plotspectra}, the spectrum of the bright part of the bolide (heights 34--39 km) is plotted together with the spectrum of the Kindberg bolide at similar heights (38--40 km).
+The Kindberg bolide led to the fall of an ordinary chondrite of type L6 in Austria on November 19, 2020 \citep{Kindberg}.
+The spectrum was taken by another SDAFO of the EN network at Chur\'a\v{n}ov station.
+The two bolides had similar speeds.

-Although the same Mg and Na lines are the brightest lines in both spectra, there is a significant difference in that the Kindberg spectrum is otherwise dominated by numerous Fe lines, the brightest of them lying between 5250--5500~\AA.
-In Ribbeck, the Fe lines are much fainter or absent and many lines of Mg, Na, and Ca are seen.
-Lines of K, Li, Mn, Cr, and Ti are also visible.
-All these lines are present in Kindberg as well but are less conspicuous.
-Bands of AlO and MgO oxides, previously seen only in the very bright Bene\v{s}ov bolide \citep{Benesov-molecules}, are also visible, while FeO is present in Kindberg and not in Ribbeck.
-Lines of Al seem to be bright in Ribbeck but are blended with Ca$^+$ and difficult to measure.
+Although the same Mg and Na lines are the brightest lines in both spectra, there is a significant difference in that the Kindberg spectrum is otherwise dominated by numerous Fe lines, the brightest of which lies between 5250--5500~\AA.
+In Ribbeck, the Fe lines are much fainter or absent, and many lines of Mg, Na, and Ca are visible.
+The lines of K, Li, Mn, Cr, and Ti are visible as well.
+All these lines are present in Kindberg as well, but they are less conspicuous.
+The bands of AlO and MgO oxides, which were previously only observed in the very bright Bene\v{s}ov bolide \citep{Benesov-molecules}, are also visible, while FeO is present in Kindberg, but not in Ribbeck.
+The lines of Al seem to be bright in Ribbeck, but are blended with Ca$^+$ and difficult to measure.

-A rough estimate of abundances of neutral atoms in the radiating plasma indicates that Fe was depleted 30--50$\times$ relative to Mg in Ribbeck in comparison with Kindberg.
+A rough estimate of the abundances of neutral atoms in the radiating plasma indicates that Fe was depleted 30--50 times relative to Mg in Ribbeck in comparison with Kindberg.
 Li, Ca, and Ti have nearly the same ratio to Mg.
-K may be 2$\times$ underabundant, Mn 2--3$\times$ and Cr 8$\times$ underabundant.
-Na seems to be 2--3$\times$ enhanced in Ribbeck.
-A more rigorous abundance determination will be done in the future.
-Nevertheless, strong depletion of Fe is evident and pointed out an enstatite (MgSiO$_3$) rich material even before the meteorites were found.
+K may be twice underabundant, and Mn is two to three times and Cr is eight times underabundant.
+Na seems to be two to three times enhanced in Ribbeck.
+A more rigorous abundance determination will be conducted in the future.
+Nevertheless, a strong depletion of Fe is evident and indicated an enstatite-rich (MgSiO$_3$) material even before the meteorites were found.